brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 2. Add an API endpoint - **/getCoordinates** - to your backend that accepts a GET request
 - The parameter of this GET request should be an address
 >(CWC8+R9 Mountain View, CA, USA is CWC8%2BR9%20Mountain%20View%20CA%20USA)
-- As a result of this GET request, you should return the addresses coordinates using Google Geocoding API (https://developers.google.com/maps/documentation/geocoding/overview#GeocodingResponses)
+- As a result of this GET request, you should return the addresses coordinates using [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#GeocodingResponses)

 ---

 ## Sprint 3 - Add Searching
 1. Make a GET request from the UI screen to your API endpoint (**/getCoordinates**) ```onBlur()``` of the address input field
-- This should append the Address to the endpoint as a GET request parameter (i.e. http://localhost:8080/getCoordinates?address=CWC8%2BR9%20Mountain%20View%20CA%20USA)
+- This should append the Address to the endpoint as a GET request parameter (```http://localhost:8080/getCoordinates?address=CWC8%2BR9%20Mountain%20View%20CA%20USA```)
 - As a result, your backend API should respond to the UI with the coordinates of this address that it got from Google Geocode API
 2. Add a read-only UI field that displays the coordinates once they are returned by your API but is disabled from direct user input
 3. Add API endpoint - **/getClaims** - to your backend that accepts a GET request